 Cost-Buildup Pricing Math

 Labor hours per visit.
 A standard residential PM visit runs 60-90 minutes plus travel.
-Multiply by your loaded labor rate (tech wage + benefits + taxes + truck cost + overhead allocation), which typically lands at $90-$150/hour for a residential shop.
+Multiply by your loaded labor rate (tech wage + benefits + taxes + truck cost + overhead allocation), which typically lands at $90-$150/hour for a residential business.

 Visits per year.
 Two for basic residential; quarterly or more for commercial.
 Multiply labor cost per visit by number of visits.